Lesley Sharp: Career

 After a ten-year break from stagework, in October 2005 Sharp returned to the theatre as Emma in Sam Shepard's The God of Hell at the Donmar Warehouse.
 In 2008, she starred in the three-part Lucy Gannon-penned drama The Children.
 Later in 2008, she worked with Russell T. Davies for a third time when she played Sky Silvestry in the Doctor Who episode "Midnight".
 Davies later tipped Sharp to become the first woman to play the Doctor.

 In early 2009 Sharp played Petronella van Daan in the BBC's new version of The Diary of Anne Frank.
 She subsequently played Paddy Considine's wife in Channel 4's acclaimed drama series Red Riding.
 Sharp starred in a 2009 revival of The Rise and Fall of Little Voice at the Vaudeville Theatre with Marc Warren and Diana Vickers, which ran from October to the following January.

 Between 2011 and 2016, Sharp co-starred with Suranne Jones, playing Janet Scott for the five series comprising ITV1's crime drama series Scott & Bailey.
 In May 2012 she starred in the Sky1 comedy series Starlings as Jan Starling.

 In 2015, Sharp played the part of Mary, the daughter of Petunia Howe, in the three-part BBC series Capital based on John Lanchester's novel of the same name.

-She appeared in several episodes of the Netflix original Fate: The Winx Saga as Rosalind but was replaced in this role with Miranda Richardson after the first season.
+She appeared in several episodes of the 2021 Netflix original Fate: The Winx Saga as Rosalind but was replaced in this role with Miranda Richardson after the first season.
 In 2021 she took the lead role in Kae Tempest’s Philoctetes at the National Theatre.

 In 2022 she narrated the police documentary This Cop Life.

+In 2025, she appeared in the movie Pillion as Colin's mother Peggy.
+In the movie, Colin (Harry Melling) enters a relationship with Ray (Alexander Skarsgård).
+Peggy, who is dying of cancer, is distrustful of Ray and believes that Colin's relationship with Ray is not healthy.